karendcl/VPN/README.md

 The project consists of the following files:

 - `client.py`: This file contains the code for the client that sends packets to the VPN, through a GUI.
+- `DrawServer`: Contains the code for a server that recieves packets from the VPN and actualize `draw.txt`
 - `fact.py`: This file contains the code for a server that receives packets from the VPN and calculates the factorial of the message.
 - `plus_one.py`: This file contains the code for a server that receives packets from the VPN and adds 1 to the message.
 - `vpn.py`: This file contains the code for the VPN that forwards packets from the client to the server.
 - `vpn_gui.py`: This file provides a GUI to interact with the VPN.
 - `utils.py`: This file contains utility functions like: assigning ip addresses and ports, logging the users in, calculating checksums and logging messages.
+- `clientDraw`: Contains the code to create a window for draw

 ## Modules